Azure/AppService/CONTRIBUTING.md

     The blog will be running at <http://127.0.0.1:4000/>

+1. Install [GitHub Desktop](https://desktop.github.com/) for making branches, pull requests, etc.

 > **VSCODE**: If you are using VSCode to author your blog post, please install [Markdown Linting extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint)

 ## Authoring your post

 1. Create a new branch for your article(s).
-    - If you are not comfortable on the command line, download [GitHub Desktop](https://desktop.github.com/).
+If you are not using GitHub Desktop, run the command `git checkout -b [name_of_your_new_branch]`

 1. Create a markdown file under the `_posts` directory with the following file name format: `YYYY-MM-DD-Your Article Title.md`